Mercado Pago Review

 Pricing Details

 Brazilian published rates: Pix from 0.49% per transaction, credit card D+30 settlement from 3.99%, credit card D+0 same-day settlement at 4.99%, debit around 1.99%, boleto around 3.49%.
-Settlement timing is the dial — slower settlement equals lower fee.
+Settlement timing is the dial, since slower settlement equals lower fee.
 Argentina and Mexico run 3.49-6.99% depending on method and payout speed.
 None of this is iGaming-specific; the same rate card applies to a Brazilian florist and a licensed sportsbook unless an enterprise negotiation overlays it.
-For a regulated Brazilian Bets operator running $500k/month entirely through Pix at the published 0.49%, that's $2,450 in fees.
-Same volume on credit cards at D+0 hits $24,950.
+For a regulated Brazilian Bets operator running $500k/month entirely through Pix at the published 0.49%, that is $2,450 in fees.
+The same volume on credit cards at D+0 hits $24,950.
 The same operator on AstroPay would pay 1-2.5% (so $5-12.5k) but with a 3-month rolling reserve sitting in escrow.
 No setup fee, no contract, no minimum volume.
-FX isn't really part of the conversation — settlement happens in local currency and if you need to convert BRL or ARS to USD that's your own treasury problem.
+FX isn't really part of the conversation, since settlement happens in local currency, and if you need to convert BRL or ARS to USD that is your own treasury problem.
 Rates current as of May 2026.

 Negotiation Tips

-Push for the Pix rate first if you're a Brazilian Bets operator.
-The published 0.49% is negotiable down toward 0.30% at meaningful volume because Mercado Pago's marginal cost on Pix is close to zero — they're aggregating onto Brazil's free instant-payment rail.
-Settle at D+30 wherever cash flow allows because the rate gap (3.99% vs 4.99%) is real money at any scale.
-If you're in Argentina, accept that you'll pay more than you would in Brazil — Argentine payment infrastructure is just more expensive — and budget accordingly.
-For card-heavy operators in Mexico, compare quotes with EBANX and dLocal which often beat Mercado Pago on enterprise card rates.
+Push for the Pix rate first if you are a Brazilian Bets operator.
+The published 0.49% is negotiable down toward 0.30% at meaningful volume because Mercado Pago's marginal cost on Pix is close to zero, since they are aggregating onto Brazil's free instant-payment rail.
+Settle at D+30 wherever cash flow allows because the rate gap (3.99% against 4.99%) is real money at any scale.
+If you are in Argentina, accept that you will pay more than you would in Brazil, since Argentine payment infrastructure is just more expensive, and budget accordingly.
+For card-heavy operators in Mexico, compare quotes with EBANX and dLocal, which often beat Mercado Pago on enterprise card rates.
 Big picture: if Mercado Pago lifts your Argentine or Brazilian deposit conversion by even 5-10% (which it does when you go from 'no Mercado Pago' to 'Mercado Pago available'), the revenue from extra completed deposits dwarfs the fee differential against cheaper providers.
 Math the net revenue, not the rate.

 Speed & Settlement